 Our fresh dried grated turmeric has been picked fresh, grated and dehydrated at only 35 degrees celcius to preserve the valuable nutritional content of the turmeric.

-It takes nearly 1kg of fresh turmeric to make 100grams of Dried Grated Turmeric
+It takes about 1kg of fresh turmeric to make 100grams of Dried Grated Turmeric

 Use the dried grated turmeric as a healthy tea, sprinkle on your food or add it to your cooking.
 I personally sprinkle the grated turmeric into salads of all types, scrambled eggs, casseroles, bone broth etc. I also make a hot turmeric almond milk drink which I have every morning.
 The recipe is below.